In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 4 or 5 sprigs organic fresh mint

-- Sun Basket slaw dressing base (maple syrup - red wine vinegar - fresh ginger)
+- Sun Basket slaw dressing base (maple syrup - red wine vinegar - ginger)

 - ½ pound organic shredded red or other cabbage

 - Seafood options: